 If you answered, ‘no’ to the first question and ‘not much’ or ‘none’ to the second, you need help.
 We are here to help you work out what is best for you.
 Call David for a private consultation on 01227 290 098

 Most people are surprised that they can’t actually stop drinking and are often relieved to speak about this to an alcohol counsellor.
 Clients can be frightened of others finding out about their addiction and alcohol problems.

 Furthermore, despite these alcohol problems the drinking continues.
-Consequently people comment on the drinking behaviour.
-This can cause the person get angry or irritated when their drinking is discussed.
-They get irritated if they are accused of having an addiction.
-Finally, this can result in the person wanting to completely avoid talking about their drinking.
+Consequently, people comment on the drinking behaviour, this can cause the person to get angry or irritated when their drinking is discussed.
+They get irritated if they are accused of having an addiction, this can then result in the person wanting to completely avoid talking about their drinking.

 What alcohol counselling do I provide?